 On September 25th, 2015, 193 world leaders came together at the United Nations to agree on 17 Global Goals to achieve 3 extraordinary things in the next 15 years: end extreme poverty, reduce inequality, and protect the planet.
 These goals will affect every single life on this planet, but they’ll only work if every single person knows about them, and holds their leaders to account.

-The Social Progress Imperative partnered with Global Citizen and Project Everyone to create The People’s Report Card, a tool powered by the Social Progress Index to track the world’s progress on achieving the Global Goals—and so far we’re only achieving a C minus.
-C minus is not good enough at school, so it’s certainly a poor grade for the whole world’s efforts to defeat poverty and provide every global citizen with the means for a good life.
+The Social Progress Imperative partnered with Global Citizen to create the People’s Report Cards, a tool powered by the Social Progress Index to track the world’s progress on achieving the Global Goals—and so far we’re only achieving a C plus.
+C plus is not good enough at school, so it’s certainly a poor grade for the whole world’s efforts to defeat poverty and provide every global citizen with the means for a good life.

 To achieve the Global Goals, we must do better, and the good news is that we can.
-The People’s Report Card provides the citizens of the world with the means to hold their leaders to account to help our world get from C minus to A in the time it will take children now starting school to emerge with their own final grades.
+The People’s Report Cards provide the citizens of the world with the means to hold their leaders to account to help our world get from C plus to A in the time it will take children now starting school to emerge with their own final grades.